 Many of these suggestions are mentioned throughout AromaWeb, but they are also included below as a quick-reference:

-DON'T: Don't buy perfume oils thinking they are the same thing as essential oils.
-Perfume oils do not offer the therapeutic benefits of essential oils.
-Even if you only intend on using aromatherapy in your lifestyle for the sheer enjoyment of the aroma, essential oils that are breathed in can offer therapeutic benefits.
-These benefits do not occur with the use of perfume oils.
+DON'T: Don't buy fragrance or perfume oils thinking they are the same thing as essential oils.
+Fragrance oils do not offer the therapeutic benefits of essential oils.

-DO: Read as much as you can on Aromatherapy.
-It is very easy to get started with Aromatherapy, but there are safety issues that you need to be aware of.
-AromaWeb does offer safety tips and information to help you on your way, but you are wise to read even further on the important subject of essential oil safety.
-Visit the Book Shelf for book descriptions on over 12 popular aromatherapy books.
+DO: Read as much as you can about aromatherapy.
+It is very easy to get started with aromatherapy, but there are safety issues that you need to be aware of.
+AromaWeb offers safety tips and information to help you on your way, but you are wise to read even further on the important subject of essential oil safety.
+Visit the Book Shelf for categorized essential oil book reviews.

 DO: It is also helpful to note the country of origin for the oil.
 Most good essential oil sellers will readily supply the botanical names and country of origin for the oils that they sell.
 When comparing one company's oils with another's, also pay attention to if either company's oils are organic, wild-crafted or ethically farmed.

 DO: Purchasing oils from reputable mail-order companies may result in obtaining higher quality oils at less expense than purchasing oils from a generic local health food establishment.
 Again, there is a wide variance in the quality of oils from company to company and store to store.
-Although AromaWeb does not make an endorsement of any establishment, the Business Plaza's Vendor Pavilion lists a variety of companies that sell essential oils and aromatherapy products.
+Although AromaWeb does not make an endorsement of any establishment, the Aromatherapy and Essential Oil Business Directory lists a variety of companies that sell essential oils and aromatherapy products.

 DO: Last but not least, do enjoy introducing aromatherapy into your lifestyle!